HP launches laptops and monitors designed for work-from-home life

 HP has had a long time to adjust its designs for pandemic conditions, and today at CES 2021 it is launching a whole slate of products aimed at enabling people to work better from home.
-They come with features aimed at improving privacy, collaboration, and sustainability (such as vegan leather).
+These come with features aimed at improving privacy, collaboration, and sustainability (such as vegan leather).

-The products are targeted at people who are working from home, either as home IT managers or video bloggers (bloggers) who livestream to audiences, said Alex Cho, president of HP Personal Systems, in an interview with VentureBeat.
+The products are targeted at people who are working from home, either as home IT managers or video bloggers (bloggers) who livestream to audiences, HP Personal Systems president Alex Cho told VentureBeat today.

-All of it is aimed at showing the PC isn’t dead.
-It’s essential, with half the global workforce doing remote work.
-And during the pandemic, HP said its own survey is people are working seven hours more per week on their PCs.
+All of this is aimed at demonstrating that the PC isn’t dead.
+In fact, it’s essential, with half the global workforce now doing remote work.
+During the pandemic, HP said its own survey shows people are working seven more hours per week on their PCs.

 A small but important example of that is the HP Enhanced Lighting, a selfie light to customize and light up a person’s appearance in video calls.
 Working and staying at home isn’t always simple, with only 30% of people having a space where they can shut the door.
 Yet 72% of knowledge workers want a hybrid remote-office model moving forward and 48% of Gen Z (those born after 1996) are considering an expansion of their freelance businesses.